-4110 Marketing Research

-Research methodology and application of research to solve marketing problems.
-PREREQUI- SITE: BSNS 2810; BSNS 2450 or MATH 2120 or PSYC/POSC 2440.

-4120 International Management
+- 4110 Marketing Research Research methodology and application of research to solve marketing problems.
+PREREQUISITE: BSNS 2810; BSNS 2450 or MATH 2120 or PSYC/POSC 2440. - 4120 International Management 3 hrs.
+(3, 0)

 Examines challenges facing managers competing in a global economy.
 Uses case studies to address ways firms of all sizes become and remain competitive in an international environment, how businesses establish and conduct international transactions, and what managers must know to be effective in the international marketplace.
-PREREQUISITE: BSNS 2710.
+PREREQUISITE: BSNS 2710. - 4150 Investments

-4150 Investments

 Examines the organization and function of securities markets, valuation of securities, relationship of risk to required rates of return, and portfolio construction.
-This is achieved by focusing on concepts and strategies applicable to individual investors and by using the tools employed by professional portfolio managers.
-PREREQUISITE: BSNS 3200.
+This is achieved by focusing on concepts and strategies applicable to individual investors and by using the tools - employed by professional portfolio managers.
+PREREQUISITE: BSNS 2510.

-4160 Portfolio Management

-This course will examine diversification, asset allocation, risk management, performance evaluation, and socially responsible investing.
-Additionally, the course content will be applied with students making specific investment recommendations for the student-managed Raven Investment Fund.
+4160 Portfolio Management 3 hrs.
+(3, 0) This course will examine diversification, asset allocation, risk management, performance evaluation, and socially responsible investing.
+Additionally, the course content will be applied - with students making specific investment recommendations for the student-managed Raven Investment Fund.
 REPEAT: May be repeated once.
 PREREQUISITE: BSNS 4150.